scalable-web-systems/kubernetes-design/README.md

 - Master Slave Approach: This approach is quite useful especially in the context of databases.
 The main question here is what if a database goes down.
 This can be mitigated by having a master database off which slaves replicate.
 So in the case master goes down, one of the slaves can become a master.
 There can be additional complexity such as having multiple masters or having read only slaves/write only slaves.
 - Multiple Regions: Having all resources in one region can also mean a SPOF.
 For instance, all your services in the cloud are in the US east region.
 To avoid, infrastructure going down in one area or a natural disaster happenning, having services and resources split across multiple regions is a good practice.

-Diagram of master slave approach:
+An Example Diagram of master slave approach:

 ![](https://s3.us-west-2.amazonaws.com/secure.notion-static.com/c6359d96-393a-4e7d-873f-6a8b143d01a0/Untitled.png?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAT73L2G45O3KS52Y5%2F20211109%2Fus-west-2%2Fs3%2Faws4_request&X-Amz-Date=20211109T180743Z&X-Amz-Expires=86400&X-Amz-Signature=45721f14d8517f0973634ab62f6907a8191755705b529311479a632c46793dd2&X-Amz-SignedHeaders=host&response-content-disposition=filename%20%3D%22Untitled.png%22)